sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ```

 Ha, so `git reset HEAD^` tells us that there are modifications to our file and they aren't
 staged for commit.
-Makes sense since we are in the same position as we were just before making a mess.
+Makes sense, since we are in the same position as we were just before making a mess.

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git log --oneline # the log confirms it